-This delicious smoky cracker or toast spread made is made with protein-packed sardines!
-A great snack that's high in omega-3 and low in both carbs and sugar.
+This delicious smoky sardine dip is made with protein-packed, canned sardines!
+It's a great snack that's high in omega-3 and protein and low in both carbs and sugar.

 They are an acquired taste, so this recipe may not be for everyone.
-However, if you're looking for a way to incorporate these delicious, teeny fish into your diet, this recipe might help!
+However, if you're looking for a tasty way to incorporate this delicious protein into your diet, this recipe might help!

-The addition of mayo gives this a creamy mouthfeel and mutes the 'fishy' taste of the sardines.
-The paprika gives the spread a nice 'smoky' flavor that I just love.
+Mayonnaise gives this dip a creamy mouthfeel and mutes the 'fishy' taste of the sardines, while the paprika gives the recipe a nice 'smoky' flavor.

 Ingredients

-- 1 4-5 ounce can sardines (packed in water) drained
+- 1 4-5 ounce can skinless and boneless sardines (packed in water) drained

 Instructions